google/security-research/kernelctf/rules.md

 ## Program change notifications and communication

 We announce program changes through [#kernelctf-announcements](https://discord.gg/yXue2RwDEA) Discord channel.
 All major changes are going to be announced 1 month in advance before they take an effect.
-On the date changes taking effect, this document will be updated to reflect current set of kernelCTF rules.
+This document will be updated to reflect current set of kernelCTF rules.

 ## Questions about program